HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/index.md

 ## Troubleshooting

-For guidance on how to troubleshoot OIDC, please refer to [Troubleshooting OIDC Configuration](oidc-troubleshooting.md)
+For guidance on how to troubleshoot issues in OIDC, refer to [Troubleshooting OIDC Configuration](oidc-troubleshooting.md).

 ## References